Mohamad11011/Mohamad11011/README.md

 ## ✨ Current situation

-- 🔭 Lately engaged with DgPad intensive training programs to gain more experience from Pro-colleagues.
+- 🔭 Lately engaged with DgPad intensive training programs to gain more experience from Pro-Colleagues.
 - 🌱 I’m currently trying to learn more programming languages.
 - 🏃 Sport fact: My Favourite Sport is Football⚽.I am an RealMadrid Fan #Hala_Madrid ⚽.